locationtech/geomesa/docs/tutorials/geomesa-examples-gdelt.rst

 .. warning::

-    You will need access to a Hadoop 2.2.2 or better installation as well as an Accumulo |accumulo_version| database.
+    You will need access to a Hadoop |hadoop_version| or better installation as well as an Accumulo |accumulo_version| database.

 You will also need: